College of Humanities & Behavioral Sciences

 - Other Offices and Departments

-Every year, a single Dean’s Scholar is chosen from each CHBS program that best represents outstanding achievement in his or her discipline.
-Faculty members nominate students based not only on academic success, but also their commitment to the community and service to their field.
+Each year, a Dean’s Scholar is chosen from each CHBS program who best represent outstanding achievement in his or her discipline.
+Faculty members nominate students based on academic success, commitment to the community and service to their field.

 The common themes of each Dean’s Scholar recipient included outstanding GPAs, involvement in professional and academic organizations, a commitment to research and a dedication to the community.